Five for young Robbie

 2009 - Steve Staunton was named as Darlington boss, taking over two days later.
 He was sacked in March 2010 with the Quakers at the bottom of the League and facing relegation to the Conference.
 He had won just four of his 23 League matches in charge.

 2011 – Jack Robinson struck his first goal for England Under-19’s while winning his fifth cap in their 2-2 draw with France in the Limoges Tournament.
 Adam Morgan made his debut at this level, with Conor Coady skippering the side.
+On the same day, future red Tiago Ilori struck his only goal for Portugal at this level in the same competition as they drew 1-1 with Ukraine.

 2001 - Chris Kirkland won his first England Under-21’s cap as a reds player, playing alongside future red Jermaine Pennant in their 2-1 defeat of Greece in a European Championships qualifier at Ewood Park.
 On the same day, future red Christian Poulsen won his eighth and last Under-21’s cap as Denmark thumped Iceland 4-0 in another qualifier in Odense.